EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

 - Public Operations: none
 - Authenticated Operations: `GET` `PUT`

-List of applications that have been moderated some some particular reason, and thus hidden from public view until the issue gets resolved.
+List of applications that have been moderated for some particular reason, and thus hidden from public view until the issue gets resolved.
 Administrative access only.